 So how do clients perceive your firm?
-Are you viewed as insiders or outsiders when it comes to their business.
+Are you and your colleagues viewed as insiders or outsiders when it comes to their business.
 Of course, I don't expect you to have a deep understanding of all your clients and their respective industries.
-But the important question is: Would you be seen as as an industry insider for any of your clients' businesses?
+But the important question is: Would you be seen as an industry insider for any of your clients' businesses?

 An industry insider is not only knowledgeable of that business but actively participates in it.
 So let's say that higher education is one of your core markets.
 Do you simply design facilities for it, or do you know trends driving that market from an insider's perspective?
 Do you understand how demographics will change future enrollment?
 Or how slower tuition growth is fueling greater competition among schools?
 Or how the student loan debt crisis might impact them?